 Who should perform hydro jetting?

-Trained drain technicians should perform hydro jetting on commercial buildings.
+Trained drain technicians should perform hydro jetting on residential or commercial buildings.
 Technicians that are not specifically trained to do this may only cause damage.

 What is the difference between snaking and Hydro Jetting my pipe?

-Hydro jet can clean pipes of up to 500 feet and uses up to 18 gallons of water per minute.
+Snaking, or cabling sewer pipes requires the use of steel cables with a blade cutter at the end that operates on an electric motor.
+The modern way to clean a drain is by the use of hydro jetting.
+For long distance cleaning, this is the way to go.
+A Hydro jet can clean pipes of up to 500 feet and use up to 18 gallons of water per minute.
 It has a pressure power of 4,000 pounds per square inch that effectively flushes buildup and debris from the pipes.